-

 Most employers (though some would be exempt - more on those later) would not be allowed to penalize or discriminate against an applicant or employee for using cannabis during off-hours.

-Sponsoring lawmakers cite long-lingering cannabis metabolites, a non-psychoactive substance that can remain in the body for weeks, as a primary problem with the current rules.
+Sponsoring lawmakers cite long-lingering cannabis metabolites, a non-intoxicating substance that can remain in the body for weeks, as a primary problem with the current rules.
 If screened for cannabis, a person could lose their job despite consuming days or weeks prior (and only on their personal time).

 Not a Blanket Protection